 The secret lies in strategic dispersal paired with intentional clustering.
 Spread your highest-energy students across the room, but give each one a calm, organized neighbor who can serve as an anchor.
 Place your natural rule-followers near students who might benefit from observing positive behavior patterns, but don't overwhelm any one area with challenges.

-Think of it like seasoning a dish—a little spice enhances the flavor, but too much overwhelms the palette.
+Think of it like seasoning a dish—a little spice enhances the flavor, but too much overwhelms the palate.
 The same principle applies to classroom energy levels.

 Anyone who's ever watched a seven-year-old's face crumple upon learning their best friend is in a different class understands the emotional stakes involved in student placement.
 But here's the nuanced reality: not all friendships are created equal, and some "inseparable" pairs actually benefit from strategic separation.